sudheerj/javascript-interview-questions/README.md

 250. ### What is the advantage of a comma operator

      It is normally used to include multiple expressions in a location that requires a single expression.
-One of the common usage of this comma operator is to supply multiple parameters in a `for` loop.
+One of the common usages of this comma operator is to supply multiple parameters in a `for` loop.
 For example, the below for loop uses multiple expressions in a single location using comma operator,

      ```javascript
      for (var a = 0, b =10; a <= 10; a++, b--)
      ```

-     You can also use the comma operator in a return statement where it process before returning.
+     You can also use the comma operator in a return statement where it processes before returning.

      ```javascript
      function myFunction() {